 Woody’s sitting at his workbench on his white Smith & Wesson padded stool where he has just unpacked his new chisel, admired it, checked the fit, finish and edge, and appears quite satisfied.
 He lays out a test mortise hole on a piece of scrap oak, picks up his gennou hammer (the one with the classic Kosaburo head and the sexy Osage Orange handle that turned out so well), and begins to chop a test mortise.
 But, wait!… Something’s not right!

 With trembling hands, Woody examines the chisel’s cutting edge to discover the last thousandth of an inch or so has changed from smooth and sharp to ragged and dull.
 “Nooooo!”
-Woody wails as he lifts his arms to the ceiling, arches his back, and slumps to the floor on his knees in a pose reminiscent of Sergent Elias in that poignant moment on the battlefield; “I have been betrayed!” he screams with wavering voice.
+Woody wails as he lifts his arms to the ceiling, arches his back, and slumps to the floor on his knees in a pose reminiscent of Sergent Elias in that poignant moment on a battlefield in Vietnam; “I have been betrayed!” he cries with wavering voice.
 Yes, Woody’s a talented and enthusiastic drama queen in the Smeagle mold; Maybe even good enough to run for the US Congress.

 With tools, tequila, and the mystery of steel involved, this could be a long story, so let’s consider how to solve this particular mystery before Woody gets back and starts up his caterwauling again.

-But just so you don’t become discouraged, let me state right now that there is a tunnel at the end of the light, and that while all seems dark and hopeless to Woody now, he may actually have reason to rejoice greatly!
+But just so you don’t become discouraged, let me state right now that while all seems dark and hopeless to Woody now, there is a tunnel at the end of the light, and he may actually have reason to rejoice greatly!
 But we’ll get back to that later in the story.

 Your humble servant always asks the following questions when someone complains of a chipped cutting edge on a chisel or plane.
 When Woody gets back, and if he manages to remain coherent and vertical long enough, we’ll ask him these same questions.
 If your blades are causing you grief, you should consider asking yourself these questions too.
 Jose Cuervo and acting skills are not required.

-What sort of quality is your problem chisel?
+What sort of quality is your problem chisel/plane?
 Low?
 Medium?
 High?
 How do you know?
-This is relevant because a poor-quality chisel will fail just by looking at it too hard;
+This is relevant because a poor-quality chisel/plane will fail just by looking at it too hard;

 What type of chisel is it?
 A striking chisel or a paring chisel?
 Each type of chisel is used for different tasks and in different ways;

 Did you abuse the chisel by trying to lever wood out of the cut, a mortise for instance?
 This is a common cause of failure.
-People accustomed to using amateur-grade tools with soft cutting edges frequently discover the edge of their new chisel chipped after using it like a cheap Chinese screwdriver to lever waste, never imagining the harder and more brittle steel of a quality chisel might be damaged.
-Such boorish behavior voids the warranty on our chisels, BTW, because a chisel is a cutting tool, not a prybar or a can opener, much less a screwdriver.
+People accustomed to using amateur-grade tools with soft cutting edges frequently discover the edge of their new chisel has chipped after using it like a cheap Chinese screwdriver to lever waste, never imagining the harder and more brittle steel of a quality chisel might be damaged.
+Such boorish behavior voids the warranty on our chisels, BTW, because a chisel is a cutting tool, not a prybar, can opener, or paint stirrer, much less a screwdriver.